zabereznikova/docs.de-de/docs/visual-basic/programming-guide/concepts/linq/scope-of-default-namespaces.md

 ## <a name="example"></a>Beispiel
  Dieses Beispiel zeigt die Erstellung von XML in einem Namespace und eine Abfrage, die korrekt codiert ist.

- Im Gegensatz zum falsch codierten Beispiel oben besteht der richtige Ansatz bei der Verwendung Visual Basic darin, einen globalen Standard Namespace zu deklarieren und zu initialisieren.
+ In contrast to the incorrectly coded example above, the correct approach when using Visual Basic is to declare and initialize a global default namespace.
 Dadurch werden alle XML-Eigenschaften im Standardnamespace platziert.
 Weitere Änderungen sind für das ordnungsgemäße Funktionieren des Beispiels nicht erforderlich.

 ### <a name="code"></a>Code